 I sweat a lot more than most followers out there.
 While not altogether sexy in an aesthetic sense, it’s because I get the job of moving done entirely on myself.
 Often, leaders tell me they could dance with me for ages because they don’t have to push me through moves, something about heavy dancing that is understandably exhausting.

 3) Have a strong basic

-This is particularly important for salsa, and something that I personally lack.
+This is particularly important for salsa.

 The basic steps give you the ability to move fluidly and quickly should you do them correctly.
 This involves rolling through your feet when you step and pushing off with a roll of your foot when you take off, putting your heels on the ground for maximum power, making sure to actually move forward and back throughout the basic and not just keep your feet in one place, and putting just the right amount of weight onto your feet when you step forward and back so that you can move well in any direction if given the signal.
 This is so important.
 I learned from watching London salseras do it for years, and I’m still not there.
 Don’t wait as long as I did to prioritize your basic.

 4) Maintain your own balance completely

 Plenty of followers depend on having a “strong leader” to maintain their balance for them.
 This is unfortunate for a lot of reasons.
 One is that its tiring for leaders.
 Another is that it sends unnecessary force into the channel of communication between the two of you, and therefore makes it much more difficult to communicate and lead.